 Calculating paychecks can be a huge time suck.
 For a lot of small business owners, the process involves a bunch of spreadsheets and tax withholding tables to make sure they are getting the taxes and deductions just right.

 Using a free paycheck calculator streamlines a lot of this process, and can do the heavy accounting labor of getting the taxes straight when you run payroll.

 Americans generally think of one looming date as “Tax Day.”
 But if you’re a small business owner, you know there are a lot more dates to keep track of in your calendar—all year round.

 Using a free calendar to mark the dates you need to pay attention to each month is crucial, whether that means filing forms or.
 Make sure you use a calendar that’s specific to your tax needs.
 Deadlines and due dates tend to be a bit different for C-corps, S-corps, and individuals.

 Sales tax deductions are huge for small businesses.
 They’re also labor-intensive.

-This tool, created by the IRS, helps small business owners accurately deduct the right amount of sales tax.
+This sales tax rates tool, created by the Quickbooks, helps small business owners know the right sales tax rates.
 If you use Quickbooks or TurboTax, your tax calculator will do it automatically for free.

 1099?
 W2?
 Not sure?